AMC AMX: California 500 Special

-The "California 500 Special" is a version of 1969 AMXs that was sold only by members of the Southern California American Motors Dealer Association.
+The "California 500 Special" is a version of 1969 AMXs sold only by Southern California American Motors Dealer Association members.
 It was part of a marketing campaign to commemorate the 1969 season at the Riverside International Raceway.
 They would serve as pace car and the dealers would sell replicas.
 All were finished in Big Bad Green with black stripes and included the 390 Go-Pac, automatic transmission, air conditioning, power steering, adjustable steering wheel, tinted windows, radio, light group, visibility group, and a saddle leather interior.
 The cars also featured "Trendsetter Sidewinder" exhaust side pipes in place of the molding strips on the rocker panels and were identified by brass plaques mounted on the hood blisters that had crossed checkered racing flags and the words 500 Special.
-A total of 283 AMXs were built in Big Bad Green for the 1969 model year; however, the exact number of California 500 Special versions is unknown with only an estimate of 32.
+A total of 283 AMXs were built in Big Bad Green for the 1969 model year; however, the exact number of California 500 Special versions is unknown, with only an estimate of 32.

 Super Stock AMX

 AMC also introduced the Super Stock AMX.
 To maximize quarter-mile performance, the 390 engine was equipped with twin Holley carburetors and 12.3:1 compression-ratio cylinder heads, plus aftermarket Doug's headers and exhaust system, and the tires were drag slicks.
 Hurst Performance carried out several additional modifications.

-American Motors rated the car at 340 hp, but the National Hot Rod Association (NHRA) rated it at 420 hp and shuffled it among various competition classes that included SS/G and SS/D. The Super Stock AMXs were also put in SS/E class by NHRA on the basis of the car's 3050 lb weight and estimated 405 hp and ultimately slotted into the SS/C class.
+American Motors rated the car at 340 hp, but the National Hot Rod Association (NHRA) rated it at 420 hp and shuffled it among various competition classes that included SS/G and SS/D. The Super Stock AMXs were also put in SS/E class by NHRA based on the car's 3050 lb weight and estimated 405 hp and ultimately slotted into the SS/C class.

-Most of the cars were prepared and custom painted by AMC dealers to be campaigned at big racing events where they ran in the low 11s on the tracks.
+Most of the cars were prepared and custom-painted by AMC dealers to be campaigned at big racing events where they ran in the low 11s on the tracks.
 The best recorded quarter-mile was 10.73 seconds at 128 mph.

 The Super Stock AMX was meant for the race track and lacked comfort equipment such as a heater.
-The car could be ordered all white or in the vertical bands of red, white, and blue that distinguished numerous AMC competition cars of the day.
-The base price was $5,994, approximately $1,900 more than a fully loaded regular 1969 AMX.
-Moreover, the factory warranty was not available for these cars.
+The car could be ordered in all white or vertical bands of red, white, and blue, distinguishing numerous AMC competition cars of the day.
+The base price was $5,994, approximately $1,900 more than a fully loaded 1969 AMX.
+Moreover, the factory warranty was unavailable for these cars.